The ARC Centre of Excellence in Population Ageing Research (CEPAR) invites you to celebrate the Centre’s many achievements at the

 Leighton Hall, John Niland Scientia Building, UNSW Sydney

-A unique collaboration between academia, government and industry, CEPAR has undertaken a major multidisciplinary research program over the past seven years to address one of the major economic and social challenges of the twenty first century, with a view to providing Australia, the greater Pacific region, and the world with crucial new knowledge and evidence to enable individuals, businesses, and governments to respond better to demographic change.
+A unique collaboration between academia, government and industry, CEPAR has undertaken, since 2011, a major multidisciplinary research program to address one of the major economic and social challenges of the twenty first century, with a view to providing Australia, the greater Pacific region, and the world with crucial new knowledge and evidence to enable individuals, businesses, and governments to respond better to demographic change.

 - stakeholder engagement, research translation and resources developed; and